wcasper/math180fall2025/_inclass/task3.md

 \bullet & \quad & \circ & \circ & \bullet & \quad &\quad \\\hline
 \end{array}.$$

 It's White's move.
-Carefully write down a strategy that they can use to win, regardless of what moves their opponent makes.
+Carefully write down a strategy that Black can use to win, regardless of what moves their opponent makes.

 ### Problem 4